pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 ```

 #### Executors
 The `TopUpPullPayment` contract can have multiple executors.
 Each executor is allowed to register or cancel a pull payment on behalf of a customer.
 The curstomer should sign the pull payment details using `keccak256` through the wallet and on registration/cancellation the signature parameters `(v, r, s)` of the signed pull payment are used to verify that the customer address was indeed the one which requested the registration/cancellation.
-Similarily to the owner, on registration/cancellation function the balance of the executor is checked and if is lower than 0.01 ETH 1 more ETH is sent from the smart contract to the executor to allow for registration/cancellation of pull payments.
+Similarly to the owner, on registration/cancellation function the balance of the executor is checked and if it is lower than 0.01 ETH 1 more ETH is sent from the smart contract to the executor to allow for registration/cancellation of pull payments.
 The executor(s) is an address owned by the association governing the smart contract.
 ```solidity
 mapping (address => bool) public executors;